b0br4nks/musc/README.md

 Example:
 ```
-use "std.musc"
+use "std.sko"

 "Hello, World!\n" stdout fmt
 ```

-The `fmt` macro from `std.musc` module expects two values on the data stack:
+The `fmt` macro from `std.sko` module expects two values on the data stack:
 1. the size of the buffer it needs to print,
 2. the pointer to the beginning of the buffer,
 3. and the output file descriptor where it needs to print to.

 The size and the pointer are provided by the string `"Hello, World!"`.
-The file descriptor is `stdout` macro from `std.musc`.
+The file descriptor is `stdout` macro from `std.sko`.

 #### Character